zenoamaro/react-quill/README.md

 #### v0.0.4
 - Added color toggle to toolbar (@chrismcv)
 - Exporting default item sets on `QuillToolbar`
+- Fixed `QuillComponent` only accepting a single child.

 #### v0.0.3
 - Switched from `quilljs` package to `quill`.